tikv/website/content/docs/5.1/concepts/explore-tikv-features/replication-and-rebalancing.md

 1. Open the Grafana at [http://localhost:3000](http://localhost:3000) (printed from the `tiup-playground` command), and then log in to Grafana using username `admin` and password `admin`.

-2. On the **playground-overview** dashboard, check the matrices on the **Region** panel in the **TiKV** tab.
+2. On the **playground-overview** dashboard, check the metrics on the **Region** panel in the **TiKV** tab.
 You can see that the numbers of Regions on all three nodes are the same, which indicates the following:

    * There is only one Region.
 It contains the data imported by `go-ycsb`.
    * Each Region has 3 replicas (according to the default configuration).